The J.J. Band

 -

-1970's 'Love In Them There Hills' b/w
+1970's "Love In Them There Hills" b/w "We've Been So

 With Polydor dropping the group from its recording roster the band quickly signed with CBS Records which issued the group's sophomore LP the next year.
-Recorded in London and co-produced by Mike Hawker and Brian Bennett (who also wrote about half of the material), the cleverly-titled "JJ Band" wasn't bad for what amounted to a European version of Blood, Sweat and Tears.
-While the album cover showed eight members, the line up actually featured nine people - drummer Bruno Castellucci, keyboardist Guy Delo, lead singer Garcia Morales, bassist Yvan de Souter, lead guitarist Francis Weyer, and a horn section consisting of Ralph Benetar, Jean Clause Clement, Mike Lovell, and Douglas Lucas.
+Recorded in London and co-produced by Mike Hawker and Brian Bennett (who also wrote about half of the material), "JJ Band" wasn't bad for what amounted to a European version of Blood, Sweat and Tears.
+While the album cover showed eight members, the line up actually featured nine people - drummer Bruno Castellucci, keyboardist Guy Delo, lead singer Garcia Morales, bassist Yvan de Souter, lead guitarist Francis Weyer, and a horn section consisting of Ralph Benetar, Jean Clause Clement, Mike Lovell and Douglas Lucas.
 (Don't ask because I'm not sure which member was missing from the photo.)
 For anyone interested, the liner notes had a bit of biographical information:

 "There